junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 **Treatment**

-Apply a small amount of trichloroacetic acid or podophyllin (see p.
-373) to each wart.
+Apply a small amount of trichloroacetic acid or podophyllin (see [page 373](#page-373)) to each wart.
 (If possible, first apply some Vaseline or other greasy ointment to the skin around each wart to protect the healthy skin.)
 Podophyllin must be washed off 6 hours later.
 Several treatments are usually necessary.
 The warts will slowly shrink and go away, but often return.

 **Prevention:**

-The man should wear a condom (see p.
-287) during sex if either he or his partner has genital warts.
+The man should wear a condom (see [page 287](#page-287)) during sex if either he or his partner has genital warts.

 >Using a condom each time you have sex helps prevent the spread of warts, herpes, chancroid, HIV, and other sexually transmitted infections.